raspberrypilearning/ai-image-prompt/en/step_1.md

 **If you sign up for an account with one of these services, please remember to follow their safety policies.**

-[Stable Diffusion](https://stablediffusionweb.com){:target="_blank"} is an open-source tool that allows you to generate high-quality images using AI, directly on your Raspberry Pi.

-### You will need:
-- A Raspberry Pi 4 or 5 with a micro SD card of **at least** 32Gb storage.
-- Access to an internet connection for the Raspberry Pi.

 --- collapse ---
 ---
 title:  Why do we recommend older learners use this project?